GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 instance so that it is searchable and accessible through the datacube API.

 {#jupyter-nb}
-## Jupyter notebook
+## Jupyter Notebook

-A computational "notebook" that allows code to be run and presented alongside explanatory documentation, figures, scientific notation etc.
+A document format (with .ipynb extension) that contains live code that can be used to analyse data, display charts, and more.

+For more information, see the [Introduction to Jupyter notebooks](/notebooks/Beginners_guide/01_Jupyter_notebooks/).

 {#jupyter-lab}
 ## JupyterLab

-An interactive web-based user interface for editing and running Jupyter notebooks.
+An interactive web-based user interface for editing and running Jupyter Notebooks.
 JupyterLab is used as an analysis environment on both the [DEA Sandbox](#dea-sandbox) and the NCI's [ARE](#are).

 {#landsat}